 Acer doesn’t specify the GtG (gray to gray pixel transition) response time speed of the monitor, only the MPRT (Moving Picture Response Time) measure of 1ms, which is achieved via backlight strobing.

 In order to get the specified 1ms, you’ll need to enable Visual Response Boost (VRB) in the monitor’s OSD (On-Screen Display) menu.
-This feature strobes the backlight in order to reduce the perceived trailing of fast-moving objects.
+This feature strobes the backlight to reduce the perceived trailing of fast-moving objects.

 However, VRB also reduces the monitor’s maximum brightness, and since the Acer VG240YP display has a peak luminance of 250-nits, the image will be quite dim when using this feature.